tbogdala/lantern/README.md

 Pretty cool, right?<|eot_id|>
 ```

-On a Macbook Air M3 with 24 gb of memory, this block is generated at ~7 tokens/s.
+On a MacBook Air M3 with 24 GB of memory, this block is generated at ~7 tokens/s.

 Should you wish to use a prompt in a file, and you use an OS with a real shell, you can pass the
 prompt in as `--prompt "$(cat ~/test_prompt.txt)"`.
 If it's long, you can even batch process the prompts